 Karst Spring Hiking Trail Stats

-Difficulty: If it weren’t for the final 0.3 miles, we would rate this hike as “easy”.
+If it weren’t for the final 0.3 miles, we would rate this hike as “easy”.
 Karst Spring Trail is a reasonably short hike and it’s flat almost the whole way.

-Karst Springs Trail Map
+Karst Spring Trail Map

-If you’re like me, you’ll want to have a map of this hike on your phone.
-I’m currently using the AllTrails hiking app.
-Within the hiking app, search for “Karst Spring Trail”.
+To find the Karst Spring trail map in AllTrails, simply click here for the Karst Spring Trail Map.
 Be sure to download the hiking map for offline use as you will not have a cell signal anywhere along the trail.

 Hiking Karst Spring with Kids